fancy-sauce/fancy-sauce.github.io/_posts/2020-05-24-PastebinScraper.md

 ---
 # A simple script to scrape pastebin at random intervals to not get banned

-Check [here] before using this script, there may have been an update (https://raw.githubusercontent.com/fancy-sauce/fancy-sauce.github.io/master/pastebinScraper.py)
+Check [here](https://raw.githubusercontent.com/fancy-sauce/fancy-sauce.github.io/master/pastebinScraper.py) for an up to date version of this script.

 ```
 ## importing bs4, requests, fake_useragent and csv modules